Machine Learning for Enhancing Deliberation in Online Political Discussions and Participatory Processes: A Survey: Tasks to Solve in Online Discussions

 \section{Tasks to Solve in Online Discussions}

-During the review of literature on the topic of NLP and machine learning to support online discussions, we identified a list of tasks that hold great potential for the facilitation and support of online discussions.
+During the review of literature on the topic of NLP and ML to support online discussions, we identified a list of tasks with great potential for facilitating and supporting online discussions.
 In the following, we explain each task and list important literature.
+Please note that, since a large body of literature exists for each task, we only discuss significant work or refer to recent overviews summarizing the literature on specific topics.
+If available, we also provide evidence showing effectiveness of these tasks when applied to online discussions.
+However, it is important to note that the usefulness of an AI tool applied in an online discussion depends on multiple factors.
+While the performance of the tool is important, the design of the platform is equally relevant \citep{esau2017design}.

+Many of the tasks discussed in this section were initially considered classification tasks that relied on annotated data to train supervised classification models.
+With the rise and improvement of large generative language models such as GPT-5\footnote{\url{https://openai.com/index/introducing-gpt-5/}}, a new paradigm has established and much research evaluates the capacities of these generative models to solve NLP tasks to enhance deliberation~\citep{wachsmuth-etal-2024-argument} and to generate and augment data to train models~\citep{wagner2025the}.

-Please note that since there is a whole body of literature on every task, we only discuss some important work or refer to recent overviews on the specific topics.
-We categorize the listed tasks into the following categories: (i) tasks that generate input, (ii) tasks to structure the discussion, (iii) tasks to analyze the sentiment, (iv) measuring discourse quality and (v) evaluation of the discussion.
-Figure \ref{fig:identified_tasks} shows all identified tasks.
+We categorize the identified tasks (see Figure \ref{fig:identified_tasks} for an overview) into the following categories: (i) tasks that generate input, (ii) tasks to structure the discussion, (iii) tasks to analyze the sentiment, (iv) tasks that measure discourse quality and (v) tasks that help evaluate the discussion.
 Some tasks appear multiple times, as, e.g., sentiment analysis and argument mining can be applied during a discussion, as well as during the evaluation phase.